themeteseyrek/backup-novit-website.github.io/_posts/2019-09-19-abqaiq-report.md

 </style>

-On September 14, 2019 there was an attack on the state-owned [Saudi Aramco][1] (TADAWUL) company's oil processing facilities at Abqaiq.
-The attack caused massive fires which were visible from the city.
+On September 14, 2019 there was an attack on the [Saudi Aramco][1] (TADAWUL) oil processing facilities at Abqaiq.
+The attack caused massive fires which were visible from the surrounding settlements.
 This again provides a good opportunity to observe the size and effect of the damage caused on global oil supply.

 <img class="img-fluid" src="{{ "img/abqaiq_report/usgov_abqaiq_satimg.jpg"  | relative_url }}">

-Although not much visible from space, some smoke can be observed from optical satellite imagery even on the morning of September 15th, 2019.
+Although specific damage might not be easily noticeable from space at first, some smoke from the facility as well as flares nearby are readily apparent from optical satellite imagery even on the morning of September 15th, 2019.
 <table>
     <tr>
 		<td>